flojoy-ai/docs/docs/instruments-wiki/all-instruments.md

  <details>
  <summary>Category Description</summary>
- A temperature sensor is an electronic device that measures the temperature of its environment and converts the input data into electronic data to record, monitor, or signal temperature changes.
+ A humidity sensor is an electronic device that measures the humidity in its environment and converts its findings into a corresponding electrical signal.
+Humidity sensors vary widely in size and functionality; some humidity sensors can be found in handheld devices (such as smartphones), while others are integrated into larger embedded systems (such as air quality monitoring systems).
+Humidity sensors are commonly used in the meteorology, medical, automobile, HVAC and manufacturing industries.
  </details>

  <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>